Particular/docs.particular.net/servicepulse/host-config.md

 ServicePulse will by default, attempt to connect to ServiceControl and ServiceControl Monitoring using the URLs `http://localhost:33333/api/` and `http://localhost:33633/`, respectively.

 The configuration is stored inside a javascript file located in the folder ServicePulse is installed in.
-By default this is `C:\Program Files (x86)\Particular Software\ServicePulse\app\js`.
+By default this is `C:\Program Files (x86)\Particular Software\ServicePulse\app\js\app.constants.js`.

 ## Configuring connections via the ServicePulse UI